nmkridler/nfl-hack/README.md

 # NFL Hackathon - Pyxley App

 This repository contains code that was used for the NFL Hackathon.
-The data provided in this repository are synthetic and not the data that was provided at the hackathon by the NFL.
+The data provided in this repository are __synthetic__ and __not the data that was provided at the hackathon by the NFL__.
 This repository is purely meant to demonstrate a basic application that leverages Blueprints and can be extended to a larger application.